- Oops!Something went wrong.Please try again later.

-TORONTO , Feb.
-6, 2020 /CNW/ - BMO Financial Group (BMO.TO) (BMO) today announced it has been recognized by the CDP (formerly called the Carbon Disclosure Project) for its strong actions and transparency in the areas of climate change governance, climate change risk management, and greenhouse gas emissions reduction.
-The CDP, a not-for-profit charity, provides a global disclosure system for investors, companies, cities, states, and regions to manage their environmental impacts.
+TORONTO, Dec.
+16, 2020 /PRNewswire/ - BMO Financial Group (TSX:BMO) (NYSE:BMO) today announced it has been recognized by CDP for its strong actions and transparency in the areas of climate change governance, climate change risk management, and greenhouse gas emissions reduction.
+CDP, a not-for-profit charity, provides a global disclosure system for investors, companies, cities, states, and regions to manage their environmental impacts.

-More than 8,000 companies globally have been scored by CDP according to the comprehensiveness of their disclosure and their actions towards a net-zero emissions economy, resulting in both a North American regional average and a global financial services sector average of 'C.' BMO's A- score puts the bank in the Leadership band – an indication that it is implementing current best practices.
+More than 9,600 companies globally disclosed through CDP in 2020, 14 per cent more than last year and 70 per cent more than when the Paris Agreement was signed.
+Companies were scored according to the comprehensiveness of their disclosure and their actions towards a net-zero emissions economy.
+BMO's A- score puts the bank in the Leadership band – an indication that it is implementing current best practices.

 BMO's leadership on sustainability has been recognized on numerous rankings, including:

-For more information on BMO's commitment to a sustainable future, please visit the 2019 Sustainability Report.
+For more information on BMO's commitment to a sustainable future, please visit the bank's Sustainability Report.
+The 2020 version of the Sustainability Report will be published December 18th.

 About BMO Financial Group